The Software License Agreement – An Introduction.

 - A licensee sometimes seeks a mutual limitation of liability provision and, if agreed to by the licensor, both parties will need to evaluate what provisions should be carved-out from the limitation and its individual parts.

 - A licensee should also review other provisions of the software license agreement as they may impact the licensee’s remedies or the licensor’s obligations in certain circumstances.
 For example, some software license agreements may contain broad force majeure provisions that can be tightened to make sure licensor is not able to avoid performance unreasonably.
+Again, many licensors contain alternative provisions in their software license agreement template, and will be able to roll out suggested language if they feel it is appropriate for a particular transaction or licensee.

 - Licensors typically want to restrict any assignments of the software license agreement or any transfer of any rights the agreement provides.
 Licensors want to know who they are licensing to, where they are and what they are doing with the licensed software.
 Permitting a licensee to assign the software license agreement or transfer license rights contractually would not give the licensor the right to evaluate a new or additional licensee for creditworthiness or other purposes.